What the European Green Deal means when exporting to the EU

 In practice, this means that EU importers will be required to buy certificates, declare the emissions embedded in the imported products and then give up certificates corresponding to this.
 If they can provide verified information from producers outside the EU that a carbon price has already been paid during the production, this can be deducted from the final bill.

 To begin with, the CBAM will focus on goods, such as cement, iron and steel, aluminium, fertilizer, and electricity.
-The system will be introduced gradually until the end of 2025 and then be fully in place by 2026.

-As an exporter from outside the EU it is a good idea to keep an eye on the effects of the CBAM and its possible extension to other products,
+As an exporter from outside the EU it is a good idea to keep an eye on the effects of the CBAM and its possible extension to other products.

 Sustainable products the norm in the EU – the Circular Economy Action Plan